ehfd/nvidia-dind/README.md

 Based on https://github.com/cruizba/ubuntu-dind

-Isolated DinD (Docker in Docker) container for developing and deploying docker containers using NVIDIA GPUs and the NVIDIA container toolkit.
-Useful for deploying the docker engine with NVIDIA in Kubernetes.
+Isolated DinD (Docker in Docker) container for developing and deploying Docker containers using NVIDIA GPUs and the NVIDIA container toolkit.
+Useful for deploying the Docker engine with NVIDIA in Kubernetes.

 Host is required to have the NVIDIA container toolkit installed and set up.
 Privileged mode or [Sysbox](https://github.com/nestybox/sysbox) is required like any other DinD container with root requirement.